robduos/Master_Thesis_RA/00_Downloading_Data/README.md

-## Google Earth Engine scripts used to download the relevant remotely sensed data
+## Google Earth Engine scripts used to download the remotely sensed data

 | Script Name | Description | Link |
 |------------|------------|-------------|